easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct and total effects

       Incorrectly adjusted!
-      To estimate the direct and total effect, do not adjust for .
+      To estimate the direct and total effect, at least adjust for `b`.
+Currently, the model does not adjust for any variables.

 ---